pushyamig/canvas-course-manager-next/README.md

 20. Click the "ON" part of the switch in the "State" column of your API key, so that it has a green background.

 #### Unit Testing
 The goal is to implement tests for the project's major components, focusing on critical functionality rather than achieving 100% code coverage.
 When testing a specific feature or file, create a test_*.py file in the /tests/ directory.
 Instead of making real-time database calls, use the unittest.mock module, including patch and MagicMock, to simulate calls with mock data.
+See above debugging section for how to debug test cases

 1. Running all
 `docker exec -it ccm_web python manage.py test`
 2. Testing test cases from on a file
 `docker exec -it ccm_web python manage.py test backend.tests.<name-of-file-without-dotpy>`
    1. for example, `docker exec -it ccm_web python manage.py test backend.tests.test_utils`
+3. Testing single unit test
+`docker exec -it ccm_web python manage.py test backend.tests.<name-of-file-without-dotpy>.<Name-of-test-class>.<unit-test-name-with-dopy>`
+   1. for example, `docker exec -it ccm_web python manage.py test backend.tests.test_course_api_handler.CanvasCourseAPIHandlerTests.test_handle_canvas_api_exception_invalid_access_token`

 #### Deploying to GitHub Pages

 To deploy the latest changes to the GitHub Pages site, follow the steps below: